Welcome!

 Lent began February 18

-Daily Lenten meditations can be found HERE
+Daily Lenten meditations can be found HERE at our partnership website.

 wits plaque (2)